1. Wear Good Walking Shoes

 If you're going to be heading back to the park several days in a row like we did, you might want to consider bringing a second pair of shoes or even sandals.
 I have found that just changing the shape of my shoes gives my feet a refresh!
 It gives them a break from rubbing in the same places.
 I wore flip flops one day after my feet had gotten particularly sore and it was nice to let my feet "breathe"!
 Switching shoes partway through the day is also a good idea.

-4. Soak Your Feet
+4. Soak Sore Feet

 When you head back to your hotel/resort/rental home at the end of the day, take some time to fill the tub and soak your feet!
 If nothing else, it certainly will soothe your tired, aching feet!
+If you have some on hand, you can add some epsom salt for foot pain relief.

 5. Foot Rub